rigley007/Invi_Poison/README.md

 python3 training_with_poisoned_dataset.py
 ```

-+ You also can experiment with varying setting by editing configuration files in `configs.py`.
++ You also can experiment with different settings by editing configuration files in `configs.py`.